robotautas/grades_table_generator/README.md

 pip install pandas and openpyxl.
 Download excel file from team grades section, rename to 'grades.xlsx'.
 Put in same folder as this script.
 Run the program (python ./grade_calculator).
-If everything is ok, you'll find output file in the same directory ;)
+If everything is ok, you'll find output file in the same directory ;) Created for personal usage, not sure if teams generates these excels the same for other folks.